JacksonHume/R23SourceFiles/README.md

 * Flame pilot fx is no longer visible on stealthed avatars.
 * A mod specific bug related to Mechapedes being unaffected by the Rage Generator has been fixed.
 * Geometry from the multiplayer beacon has been removed.
-* Mechapede stealth detection range increased from 100 to 135..
+* Mechapede stealth detection range increased from 100 to 125.
-* Redeemer Tiberium Trooper damage vs structures, husks increased from 100 to 144 per shot..
+* Redeemer Tiberium Trooper damage vs structures, husks increased from 100 to 144 per shot.
+Damage vs husks increased a further 250%.
 * A bug, exploit involving GDI faction refineries has been fixed.
 [Video Link](https://www.youtube.com/watch?v=HRStmMIen38)
-* Laser Capacitor Scorpion Tank damage reduced by 7% vs Scorpion Tanks to require one extra shot.
 * Shard Photon Cannon damage scaler vs infantry increased from 50% to 75%.
 * More unnecessary code removed.
 * Nod Avatar stealth detection spotlight now displays properly.
-* Pipeline Problems updated to EA official patch 1.03 version in the legacy pack, pre order maps added and Tournament Decision with alt lighting has been added.

 # R23b Changelog
 * A desync caused by garrisoning Rocket Squads into the Redeemer has been fixed.